bosun-ai/snapify/README.md

 The resolved object includes:

-- `htmlPath` – rendered document saved to disk for inspection.
-Recommended to add these to your .gitignore.
+- `htmlPath` – rendered document saved to disk for inspection (kept alongside artifacts).
+- `htmlBaselinePath` – stored baseline HTML for regression comparison.
+- `htmlChanged` – `true` when rendered HTML differs from the baseline.
 - `screenshotPath` – Playwright capture for the latest run.
-- `diffPath` – optional PNG diff if the baseline mismatches.
+- `diffPath` – optional PNG diff if the screenshot mismatches the baseline.
-- `updatedBaseline` – `true` if the baseline image was re-written this run.
+- `updatedBaseline` – `true` if the baseline image (and HTML) were re-written this run.

 ## Using Snapify in automated tests